-UPACS creates user audit logs that provide the FHWA with information regarding access attempts to adequately monitor system usage and identify possible unauthorized access incidents or security breaches.
+UPACS creates logs that provide to FHWA information regarding access attempts to adequately monitor system usage and identify possible unauthorized access incidents or security breaches.

 Additionally, in an effort to reduce data duplication with other systems, FHWA uses UPACS data to provide information in accordance with predefined and acceptable uses, outside of access control such as employee telephone lists and organizational directories.